-My youngest son does not have much interest in history so he picks what topics he would like to study in our homeschool.
+My youngest son does not have much interest in history so he picks what history topics he would like to study in our homeschool.
 He gets much more excited about history this way.
-This year, he wanted to spend some time learning about Native Americans and I thought it would be helpful to share our unit study with you!
+This year, he wanted to spend some time learning about Native American tribes and I thought it would be helpful to share our Native American unit study with you!

 You can even find what tribes are native to where you live with this Native Land locater.

-I was able to find several series at our library that has a book for each of several major tribes.
-These made our research easy and I review each series below.
+I was able to find several series at our library that has a book for each of several major Native American tribes.
+These made our research easy and each series is reviewed below.
 I also created notebooking pages to make notes and drawings as we read and learned.
 These notebooking pages are available below for FREE.

 (Note: This post contains affiliate links for your convenience.
 Click here to read our full disclosure.)